6 Budget-Friendly Southeast U.S. Destinations

 Submitted by: Rachel Shulman, From East To West

 New Orleans, Louisiana is budget friendly for any type of traveler.
 The Southern and French culture combined with the insane food scene and nightlife on Bourbon makes it always interesting.
 When you intertwine this with a crazy interesting history, it makes this spot good for any type of traveler; families, solo, friends and anyone else that wants to go on a Southeast USA road trip.
+Spending at least 3 days in New Orleans is the perfect way to get acquainted with this charming city.

 Things to do in New Orleans